PedroBSanchez/tasklist/README.md

 # taskList
-Projetct made with React to create a task list mannager using an ApiREST architecture.
+Project made with React to create a task list mannager using an ApiREST architecture.

 Images: